info-201a-wi22/final-project-starter-minsuh1004/data/README.md

 |[hate_crime.csv](./hate_crime.csv) | Contains records of hate crimes as recorded by the FBI since 1991 till 2020
 |[Trans-Care-by-state](./Trans-Care-by-state.csv) | manually compiled records of when various states passed various trans healthcare related bills (see report for details)

-### Application Programming Interfaces (API) (TODO: Update/delete)

-* **New York Times Books API**.
-The _New York Times_ provides data for Best Sellers lists and the books that have been reviewed in the New York Times.
-An overview of the API that we use in our project is available here: [Books API](https://developer.nytimes.com/docs/books-product/1/overview).
-For more about developing apps with New York Times data see: [NYTimes Developers](https://developer.nytimes.com/).

 # NOTE 1: About the `/data` Directory